confluentinc/ksql/docs/developer-guide/ksqldb-clients/contributing.md

 - [Listing existing streams, tables, topics, and queries](#listing-existing-streams-tables-topics-and-queries)
 - [Creation and deletion of streams and tables](#creation-and-deletion-of-streams-and-tables)
 - [Terminating persistent queries](#terminating-persistent-queries)

-The easiest way for a ksqlDB client to implement each of these pieces of functionality is to send HTTP requests to the ksqlDB server.
-See below for the relevant server endpoints.

 ### Push and pull queries ###